ppatrzyk/merkury/plotting.md

 # Plotting
 {: .no_toc }

-_Any_ library that can produce plot in HTML format will work fine with Merkury.
+_Any_ library that can produce plot in HTML format will work fine with _Merkury_.
 Below are examples on how to achieve that with some of them.

 1. TOC
 {:toc}